top of page

 You’re Not Lazy.
 Your Brain Just Works Differently

+And that’s okay.
+With the right support, tools, and understanding, people with ADHD can thrive—at home, at work, in school, and in relationships.
 If any of this resonates, you’re not alone.
 Whether you’re a student, a working adult, or a parent holding it all together—ADHD may be playing a bigger role than you think.

-Prioritize your own wellbeing.
+Prioritize your own well-being.
 Live mindfully.

 Dr. Sayanti Bhattacharya MD, MS